Vanishborn/VirPlot/README.md

 conda activate daplot
 ```

-No external bioinformatics packages are needed.
-All file parsing is done using native Python.
+No external packages are needed.
+All file parsing is done using native Python libraries.

 ---